PhrozenIO/PowerRemoteDesktop/README.md

 ## Usage

+### Server

+#### Open a new Remote Desktop Server Instance

+`PowerRemoteDesktop_Server.psm1` module first need to be imported / available on current PowerShell session.

+Call `Invoke-RemoteDesktopServer`

+Supported options:

+* `ListenAddress`: Define in which interface to listen for new viewer.
+* `ListenPort`: Define in which port to listen for new viewer.
+* `Password`: Define password used during authentication process.

+* `CertificateFile`: A valid X509 Certificate (With Private Key) File.
+If set, this parameter is prioritize.
+* `EncodedCertificate`: A valid X509 Certificate (With Private Key) encoded as a Base64 String.

+If no certificate option is set, then a default X509 Certificate is generated and installed on local machine (Requires Administrative Privilege)

+##### Example

+`Invoke-RemoteDesktopServer -ListenAddress "0.0.0.0" -ListenPort 2801 -Password "Jade"`

+`Invoke-RemoteDesktopServer -ListenAddress "0.0.0.0" -ListenPort 2801 -Password "Jade" -CertificateFile "c:\certs\phrozen.p12"`

+#### Generate and pass your own X509 Certificate

+Passing your own X509 Certificate is very useful if you want to avoid running your PowerShell Instance as Administrator.

+You can easily create your own X509 Certificate using OpenSSL Command Line Tool.

+##### Generate your Certificate

+`openssl req -x509 -sha512 -nodes -days 365 -newkey rsa:4096 -keyout phrozen.key -out phrozen.crt`

+Then export the new certificate with Private Key Included.

+`openssl pkcs12 -export -out phrozen.p12 -inkey phrozen.key -in phrozen.crt`

+##### Use it as file

+Pass the certificate file to parameter `CertificateFile`.

+##### Use it as Encoded Base64 String

+First encode your certificate file as base64 string.

+`base64 -i phrozen.p12`

+Then pass the encoded string to parameter `EncodedCertificate`.

 # Disclaimer

 We are doing our best to prepare the content of this app.
 However, PHROZEN SASU cannot